| 發表內容: 以下是3/22/2001布總統與錢起深的正式會面記錄(節錄)﹐

 And my

-second question is regarding -- the Chinese seem very
+second question is regarding -- the Chinese seem verywarm to your father, they come, delegation after delegation

 visiting your father.
 Are you going to be teached by your father